-Bringing electronic devices such as cell phones, electronic games, and mp3 players is not allowed due to the potential for theft, damage and disruption of classes.
+Bringing electronic devices such as cell phones, ear buds, headphones and electronic games is not allowed due to the potential for theft, damage and disruption of classes.
 Such items may be confiscated.
 Bringing toys, remote control cars, etc., is discouraged as well.
 It is preferred that only items needed for class are brought to school.
 The school cannot be held responsible for loss or damage of these items.